Worked on air pressure plot and email notification.

 I also implemented smoothing of the values by using exponential weighted average which I often use for simple low-pass filtering.

 Exponential weighted average is obtained as below.
-Here, alpha is how much do you want into incorporate the new value to the average and is usually small value such as 0.1 or 0.01.
+Here, alpha is how much you want to incorporate the new value to the average and is usually a small value such as 0.1 or 0.01.
+The smaller the alpha, the slower (stronger) the filter responds.

 y[t] = y[t-1] * (1-alpha) + x[t] * alpha